ec-jrc/jeolib-jiplib/doc/jiplib.rst

 METHOD write(dict)
-Write the raster dataset to file in a GDAL supporte format
+Write the raster dataset to file in a GDAL supported format

 Args:
 * ``dict`` (Python Dictionary) with key value pairs.
 Each key (a 'quoted' string) is separated from its value by a colon (:).
 The items are separated by commas and the dictionary is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: {}.
 A value can be a list that is also separated by commas and enclosed in square brackets [].